Jesus

-Judaism rejects the belief that Jesus was the awaited messiah, arguing that he did not fulfill messianic prophecies, was not lawfully anointed and was neither divine nor resurrected.
+Mainstream Judaism rejects the belief that Jesus was the awaited messiah, holding that he did not fulfil messianic prophecies, was not lawfully anointed, and was neither divine nor resurrected.
 In contrast, Jesus in Islam (Note: Often referred to by his Quranic name, ISO) is considered the messiah and a prophet of God, who was sent to the Israelites and will return to Earth before the Day of Judgement.
-Muslims believe Jesus was born of the virgin Mary but was neither God nor a son of God.
-Most Muslims do not believe that he was killed or crucified but that God raised him into Heaven while he was still alive.
-(Note: Some medieval Muslims believed that Jesus was crucified, as do the members of the modern Ahmadiyya movement; see .)
-Jesus is also revered in the Baháʼí and the Druze faiths, as well as in Rastafari.
+Muslims believe that Jesus was born of the virgin Mary but was neither God nor the son of God.
+Most Muslims do not believe that he was killed or crucified, but that God raised him into Heaven while he was still alive.
+(Note: Some mediaeval Muslims believed that Jesus was crucified, as do the members of the modern Ahmadiyya movement; see .)
+Jesus is also revered in the Baháʼí and Druze faiths, as well as in Rastafari.